Chapter 01: Convocation

 The large boy considered Luna carefully then.

-“What Ty means is that Hayuwasi is a delicate system.
+"What Ty means," he said, "is that Hayuwasi is a delicate system.
 For six zyugas, six generations have stewarded this land, championing the tenets of the original six founders.
-They’ve coined us the reform. . . ”
+They've coined us the reform. . . "

 ((Greet)), Luna commanded with a grumble from her core.